 The WSIB continues to closely monitor developments related to the COVID-19 pandemic and its existing and potential impact on the WSIB's results and operations.
-Increased uncertainty has and could continue to impact financial results, as the duration of the COVID-19 pandemic, the effectiveness of steps undertaken by the government and vaccine efficacy remain uncertain.
+Increased uncertainty has and could continue to impact financial results, as the duration of the COVID-19 pandemic remains uncertain.

-Uncertainty exists in the estimates and assumptions used by the WSIB which include, but are not limited to, the recognition of an allowance for doubtful accounts for amounts outstanding under the financial relief package, the key unobservable inputs used in assessing the fair value of certain financial instruments and investment properties, the impairment assessment of investments in associates and joint ventures, the fair value of plan assets for the pension obligation and employee benefit plans, and the actuarial valuation of the benefit liabilities.
+Uncertainty exists in the estimates and assumptions used by the WSIB, which include, but are not limited to, the key unobservable inputs used in assessing the fair value of certain financial instruments and investment properties, the impairment assessment of investments in associates and joint ventures, the fair value of plan assets for the pension obligation and employee benefit plans, and the actuarial valuation of the benefit liabilities.

-The WSIB has applied valuation techniques using estimates and assumptions that reflect information available when these unaudited condensed interim consolidated financial statements were prepared and management believes that the amounts recorded are appropriate.
+The WSIB has applied valuation techniques using estimates and assumptions that reflect information available when these unaudited condensed interim consolidated financial statements were prepared, and management believes that the amounts recorded are appropriate.
 Changes in these key estimates and assumptions could materially impact the carrying values of the respective assets and liabilities.